pingcap/docs/dm/dm-key-features.md

 ### Parameter explanation

-- DM migrates the upstream MySQL or MariaDB instance table that matches the [`schema-pattern`/`table-pattern` rule provided by Table selector](/dm/table-selector.md) to the downstream `target-schema`/`target-table`.
+- DM migrates the upstream MySQL or MariaDB instance tables that match the [`schema-pattern`/`table-pattern` rule provided by Table selector](/dm/table-selector.md) to the downstream `target-schema`/`target-table`.
 - For sharded tables that match the `schema-pattern`/`table-pattern` rules, DM extracts the table name by using the `extract-table`.`table-regexp` regular expression, the schema name by using the `extract-schema`.`schema-regexp` regular expression, and source information by using the `extract-source`.`source-regexp` regular expression.
 Then DM writes the extracted information to the corresponding `target-column` in the merged table in the downstream.

 ### Usage examples